jadetang/scala_sql/README.md

 ## Motivation
 In some scenario of stream computation, the raw data are usually collected from a message queue like kafka，which will be persistented for further analyze.
-For most of the time, the raw data are store as a simple java bean in memory and could easily be converted to a Map.
-The scala_sql is designed to run simple SQL on the data structure  List&lt;Map>, allowing the programmer to do some real time computing.
+For most of the time, the raw data are stored as a simple Java bean in memory and could easily be converted to a HashMap.
+The scala_sql is designed to run simple SQL query on the data structure  List&lt;Map>, allowing the programmer to do some real time computing.

 ### Demo
 suppose there is a List<Map> called user,which contains these data: